Skip to main content

 Main season (spring and fall).
 Spinach can be seeded in the spring as soon as the soil can be worked.
 Sandy soils are generally preferred because they warm earlier in the spring.
 Two main crops are generally grown, one in the spring, another in late summer, seeded about 6 weeks before the average first frost.

-Plant growth slows with less than 10 hours of light per day starting around November 10th in Southern RI and October 30th in Northern ME.
-Aim to have 4-5 true leaves on plant before you reach this point.
+Plant growth slows with less than 10 hours of light per day starting around November 10 in Southern RI and October 30 in Northern ME.
+Aim to have 4-5 true leaves on plants before you reach this point.

 It is important to ensure adequate moisture is available for spinach during the fall, winter, and spring months, either by using drip or overhead irrigation.
-The majority of irrigation is needed in fall and spring-tunnels may only need to be irrigated once or twice throughout the winter months when little growth is occurring.
-However, cool humid conditions can result in downy mildew, and thus it is important to choose varieties with downy mildew resistance for winter culture.
+The majority of irrigation is needed in fall and spring. lettle irrigation is needed in winter months when crop growth is slow.

-In high tunnels, there are three common physiological disorders that may occur on winter-grown spinach.
-Although spinach can withstand frost well, as long as leaves are not handled when frozen; freezing damage can kill and brown leaf tissue.
-This can be minimized by using secondary row covers or low tunnels inside high tunnels.
+There are three common physiological disorders that may occur on winter-grown spinach.
+Spinach can withstand frost well, as long as leaves are not handled when frozen; freezing damage can kill and brown leaf tissue.
+This can be minimized by using row cover.
 Oedema results when water pressure causes cells to burst, resulting in scab-like calluses on the leaves.
 This can be minimized by limiting irrigation and maintaining low relative humidity as temperatures drop and growth slows.
-Lastly, under winter and spring conditions, spinach often forms natural leaf structures (glandular trichomes) on upper and lower leaf surfaces, which resemble tiny water droplets or insect eggs, but actually arise from the leaf surface on tiny stalks.
-These trichomes often cause concern, but are harmless.
+Lastly, under winter and spring conditions, spinach leaves often develop glandular trichomes on upper and lower leaf surfaces, which resemble tiny water droplets or insect eggs.
+They are more common on young leaves.
+These trichomes are naturally occuring structures produced by the spinach leaves and are harmless.

 Harvest

-Spinach is usually harvested from 37-45 days after seeding, but can take much longer to mature during late fall and winter months.
+Spinach is usually harvested 37-45 days after seeding, but can take much longer to mature during late fall and winter.
 Harvesting can be done by hand, either by clipping mature leaves and leaving young leaves uncut, or by clear-cutting just above the growing point.
-Walk-behind and tractor-mounted mechanical harvesters can be used in larger-scale production.
+Walk-behind and tractor-mounted mechanical harvesters can be used.
 Regrowth quality varies by harvest method and the growth habit of the cultivar.

 In summer and fall, harvest early in the day and cool immediately to 32°F to maximize shelf life (10-14 days).
-In the winter, frozen leaves can be damaged during harvest, so delay harvest until later in the day after leaves have thawed.
+In the winter, wait until leaves have thawed before harvesting, as handling frosted leaves will cause damage.

 Good yields for fresh market will range from 5-7 tons/A and 10-12 tons/A for processing.
 In winter high tunnel production, growers report producing 0.4–0.6 lbs/sq ft.
 Spinach is sometimes field packed loose into crates or cartons.
-Whole plants are sometimes bunched, like carrots, when going directly to retail markets.
+Whole plants are sometimes bunched with roots trimmed off for retail sales.
 Package as bushel baskets or crates containing 20-25 lb, cartons or wire-bound crates with 2 dozen bunches each, or loose leaf 12 film bags (10 oz per bag) in a master carton.
 Winter spinach is often sold bagged in smaller quantities.